 Surrey Park was established over 100 years ago as a not-for-profit organisation with a rich history of delivering swim lessons and coaching to our local community.
-We constantly ask ourselves how can we best engage our community, give back and ensure everyone has the opportunity to learn how to swim, be safe and have fun around water.
-Community Access Program for Swimming (CAPS).
+In order to further engage with our community, give back, and ensure everyone has the opportunity to learn how to swim, be safe and have fun around water, we developed the Community Access Program for Swimming (CAPS).

-Our Newly Arrived Refugee/Migrant Program
+Our Newly Arrived Refugee/Migrant Program.

-Our 5 week introduction program has the majority of students comfortable submerging and completing basic swimming skills.
+Our 5-week introduction program has the majority of students comfortable submerging and completing basic swimming skills.
 Often, these students are assisted further to continue their swimming education until they are comfortable completing survival skills and basic strokes.
 Equal contributions from Surrey Park Swimming and our generous CAPS funding have allowed us to provide a free program to these swimmers.

 Getting out and about spreading the message about Water Safety

-Our talks cover safety at the beach, home, inland waterways and your local pool with take-home messages for kids and adults alike.
-With most resources donated to us, the funding is used to cover the cost of additional resources.
+Our talks cover safety at the beach, at home, around inland waterways and at your local pool with take-home messages for kids and adults alike.
+With limited existing resources available, the funding is used to cover the cost of additional resources and the wages of our teachers.
 Feedback from this program has been overwhelmingly positive.